jpkemp/anomaly_detection_framework/src/analyses/ontology_context_discovery/README.md

 • `psl_providers.py`: gets the derived managed speciality of each provider, and calculates the percentiles of individual claims.<br/>
 • `psl_coclaims.py`: calculates the percentiles of coclaims within the dms; this produces the primary output for examining provider claims to a cohort found through a traditional method.<br/>

+## References
+<a id="1">[1]</a>
+J. Kemp, C. Barker, N. Good, and M. Bain, “Context discovery and cost  prediction for detection of anomalous medical claims, with ontology structure providing domain knowledge,” in *Proceedings of the 16th International Joint Conference on Biomedical Engineering Systems and Technologies - Volume 5: HEALTHINF* .
+California, USA: SCITEPRESS, 2023, pp. 29-40